Cameron-Clarke-UAH/QGroundControl-Pathfinding/README.md

 # Installation:
 The program can be installed by the installer found under the releases tab.
-Additionally an example height map file of the University of Alabama in Huntsville is provided.
+Additionally, an example height map file of the University of Alabama in Huntsville is provided.

 # Usage:
-To make use of the pathfinding system a high resolution (greater than < 1 meter between points) is required.
+To make use of the pathfinding system a high resolution ( less than 1 meter between points) is required.
 Documentation on how this file is formatted can be found under the obstacle generation folder.

 After installation, start the QGroundControl software.
 Upon startup you will be asked to select general settings.